AlistairDriscoll/project-2/README.md

 ## Future improvements

 A few things to add in the future include a feature where the user can play against another player.
 I originally chose this project becuase me and my friends settle a lot of arguments (who buys the first round when we're at the pub, who takes the first go when we're playing pool, etc) with a game of rock paper scissors, so I thought a computer version would be a fun way to solve these problems from now on.
 I therefore wanted to implement a names system where users can enter their names, and a score system where both users are trying to become the first to get three points.
 I could also reference some private jokes we share together in my friend group also to add some humor to this project me and my mates could enjoy.
+Another improvement would be the code in like 178 mentioned earlier, as it is bad practise to define a function within another function.